 The imaging performance is excellent.
 The weighted group delay is at 0.18, which is very low.
 The GD graph also shows that the entire group delay response is below the audibility threshold.
 This ensures a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were very well-matched, which is important for the accurate placement and localization of objects (instruments, voice, footsteps), in the stereo image.

 The soundstage is poor.
 This is because creating an out-of-head and speaker-like soundstage is largely dependent on activating the resonances of the pinna (outer ear).
 The design of in-ears and earbuds is in such a way that fully bypasses the pinna and doesn't interact with it.
-Also, because the Anker SoundBuds Life have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods, Google Pixel Buds, or the Bose SoundSport Free.
+Also, because the Anker SoundBuds Life have a closed-back enclosure, their soundstage won't be perceived to be as open as that of open-back earbuds like the Apple AirPods (1st generation) Truly Wireless or the Bose SoundSport Free Truly Wireless.

 The Anker SoundBuds Life have a sub-par isolation performance.
 In the bass range, where the rumble of bus and airplane engines sit, they achieve about 2dB of isolation, which is inadequate.
 In the mid-range, important for blocking out speech, they isolate by 15dB, which is good.
 In the treble range, occupied by sharp S and T sounds, they isolate by about 26dB, which is above-average.